Since one of the most common questions we receive from clients here at IBUSA is…

 In a situation like this…

-It’s not difficult to imagine why having the ability to extend one’s term life insurance policy utilizing a guaranteed renewable option without having to provide proof of insurability might be something you would be interested in.
+It’s not difficult to imagine why you might be interested in being able to extend your term life insurance policy using a guaranteed renewable option without having to provide proof of insurability.

-So interested in, that even having to pay an increased premium for this benefit wouldn’t be something you would object to!
+I’m so interested that even having to pay an increased premium for this benefit wouldn’t be something you would object to!

 “In cases like these, a guaranteed renewable option is truly a blessing.”